Buckets (S3)

 resources:myBucket:type: bucketproperties:directoryUpload:directoryPath: my-web/buildheadersPreset: static-websitecdn:enabled: true

-Bucket with CDN and directory upload enabled
+A bucket with a CDN and directory upload enabled.

 Object lifecycle rules